libp2p/specs/pubsub/gossipsub/gossipsub-v1.1.md

 | `D_out`              | Integer          | Number of outbound connections to keep in the mesh.
 Must be less than `D_lo` and at most `D/2`  | 2 for a `D` of 6        |

 The remaining parameters apply to [Peer Scoring](#peer-scoring).
-Because many parameters are inter-related and may be application-specific, reasonable defaults are not shown here.
+Because many parameters are interrelated and may be application-specific, reasonable defaults are not shown here.
 See [Guidelines for Tuning the Scoring Function](#guidelines-for-tuning-the-scoring-function) to understand how tune the parameters to the needs of an application.